 Doctors and nurse practitioners can provide medical assistance in dying; either directly or by prescribing the medication if you are eligible.
 If you choose to take medication prescribed to you at your own home a pharmacist will dispense your medication and you may have a family member or friend to help you take it at home.

 Not all doctors or nurse practitioners are comfortable providing this service.
 They are not legally required to.
 If they choose not to, they must refer you to another provider.

 Where can I have a request carried out?

-Your home, long-term care home, or medical facility (hospital, hospice, or palliative care facility) are all places you can have your request for medical assistance in dying carried out.
+Your home, long-term care home, or medical facility (hospital, hospice, or palliative care facility) are all places where you can have your request for medical assistance in dying carried out.

 How can I make a request?

 You must make a request for medical assistance with dying by submitting a Patient Request Form.
 If you cannot write the request yourself, another adult you trust may be able to do so and sign on your behalf.